The Eureka Prize for Infectious Diseases Research is sponsored by the Australian Infectious Diseases Research Centre.

-For a team entry, the team leader must be an Australian citizen or permanent resident at the time the research entered was undertaken.
-Members of the team do not have to be Australian citizens or permanent residents, however, they must have resided predominantly in Australia at the time the activity entered was undertaken.
-For an entry that is not a team, all entrants must be an Australian citizen or permanent resident at the time the activity entered was undertaken.
+For a team entry, the team leader must be either a) an Australian citizen, b) an Australian permanent resident, or c) a New Zealand citizen who was resident in Australia, at the time the research entered was undertaken.
+Members of the team do not have to fulfil these requirements, however, they must have resided predominantly in Australia at the time the activity entered was undertaken.
+For an entry that is not a team, all entrants must be a) Australian citizens, b) Australian permanent residents or c) New Zealand citizens resident in Australia, at the time the activity entered was undertaken.

 The activity entered/nominated for this prize may not be entered/nominated for another Australian Museum Eureka Prize in the same year.

 A project which has been awarded an Australian Museum Eureka Prize in the past cannot be entered again.
 Non-winning finalist activity is eligible for re-entry, so long as it meets all other conditions of entry.

 The deliberations of the judging panel remain confidential.
 All recommendations and decisions taken are binding and final and no correspondence will be entered into on such matters.

 The judges reserve the right not to award the prize if, in their view, the quality of entries is insufficiently meritorious.

 Finalists will be asked to provide photos and a film outlining the work nominated for promotional purposes.